MarianoRuzJurado/OrthoIntegrate/README.md

 # OrthoIntegrate
-R package functions for Orthologue Assignment and Integration of Single Cell Samples between species
+R package functions for Orthologue Assignment and Integration of Single Cell Data between species

 # <b> How to install </b>